 Adaptive pressure that never lets you coast.
 Stamina extends endurance.
 Teaches sustained concentration over a full match length — the skill that separates 580 from 590.

 Real opponent pressure — their shot lands first, you respond.
-Rank Me shows the cold truth of where you stand globally.
+Rank Me and Championship Sim show the cold truth of where you stand against real fields.
 Teaches performance against another human's standard, not just your own.

 By Stage 5, real competition is just Stage 4.5.